Visit the EEC

 Q: How are student elections conducted?

 Student elections are conducted at your school.
-Electoral Education Centre (EEC) staff will create your ballot papers off site, and bring them and other equipment (including ballot boxes, pencils and voting screens) to your school on polling day.
-Staff can remain on hand to explain the voting process to students.
-Once voting is completed, the ballot box(es) containing the votes will be taken back to the EEC where the count will be conducted.
+Electoral Education Centre (EEC) staff will create your ballot papers and email them to you for printing.
+They will then bring a ballot box, pencils and voting screens to your school on polling day and explain the voting process to the students.

 Q: How are the votes counted?